Egg Donor Qualifications And Requirements

 Donating eggs can be a very rewarding experience.
 However, for a safe and effective process, there are a few requirements to donate eggs that you will need to meet.
 Here at Santa Monica Fertility, we use the following egg donor qualifications to assess your health and lifestyle before you can begin your egg donation journey.
 Keep reading to learn more and see if you qualify.

-We generally will only consider women between the ages of 18 and 29 to donate eggs.
+We generally will only consider women between the ages of 20 and 29 to donate eggs.
 This is because a woman’s egg reserve diminishes as she ages.
 While many women believe they are fertile right until menopause, it actually becomes more challenging to get pregnant with each passing year.
 This is not only because women lose eggs as they get older, but also because the quality of the remaining eggs declines over time.
-Limiting egg donation to women under the age of 30 gives us a better chance of harvesting eggs that are viable.
+Limiting egg donation to women under the age of 30 gives us a better chance of retrieving eggs that are viable.

 While donating eggs can be exciting, it’s important to remember that the process is still a medical procedure.
 In order to make sure this procedure goes as smoothly as possible, we require all of our egg donors to be in good physical health.
 Our medical team will check your vitals and medical history before you start the process to make sure your body is healthy enough to handle egg donation.
 Healthy women are more likely to have healthy eggs, so working with donors in good health increases the odds of that woman’s eggs creating a healthy baby.

-Most women need a BMI under 28 in order to donate eggs.
+Unfortunately, no. Most women need a BMI under 28 in order to donate eggs.
 Being at a healthy weight is one of the factors that intended parents will screen for when selecting egg donors.
 While a woman’s BMI is just one aspect of her overall health, it is an important consideration during fertility treatments.
 Obesity can affect your hormones (particularly estrogen) and make the donation process more complicated.
 Obesity can also impact how your body metabolizes fertility drugs and can make our medications less effective.
 If you are obese and would still like to donate your eggs, a doctor can help you lose weight in a healthy way so you can meet egg donor qualifications in the future.